sharetribe/flex-docs/src/docs/concepts-development/content-management/index.md

 ### Publishing pages from test to live

-When you first take your marketplace live, your live marketplace environment is created as a duplicate of your test marketplace.
+When you first take your marketplace live, your Live marketplace environment is created as a duplicate of your Test (or Dev) marketplace.
 This includes all your page assets.

 You can also modify your marketplace content pages after going live.
-You will still need to make and test the changes in your test environment.
+You will still need to make and test the changes in your Test environment.
-Then, after you are happy with all your page changes, you can click the "Copy to live" button.
+Then, after you are happy with all your page changes, you can click the "Copy to..." button.

 After clicking the button, you will see a modal detailing which pages have been modified, created, and removed compared to your current live pages.
 You can check the boxes of the pages you want to copy to Live.
-This will override the current live content of those pages with the new content from the test environment.
+This will override the current live content of those pages with the new content from the Test environment.

 <warning>

 Once you have copied a page to Live, you cannot return to the previous live version of that page.
-Take extra good care to double check your changes in test environment before copying anything to Live!
+Take extra good care to double check your changes in Test environment before copying anything to Live!

 </warning>

-It can take up to five minutes for your changes to update from test to live environment.
+It can take up to five minutes for your changes to update from Test to Live environment.

-You can also copy your asset changes to the dev environment.
+You can also copy your asset changes to the Dev environment.

 ## Content layout